How to Choose Healthy Packaged Foods

 When purchasing healthy packaged foods, look for:

 - Simple ingredient lists.
-A short ingredient list doesn’t always mean a product is healthy, but generally limited ingredients means that you’ll be consuming fewer preservatives and other ingredients mentioned above.
+A short ingredient list doesn’t always mean a product is healthy, but generally limited ingredients means that you’ll be consuming fewer of the ingredients mentioned above.

 - Whole ingredients.
 Look for whole, unprocessed ingredients.
 For example, look for whole, crushed, dried or chopped fruits and vegetables in packaged foods versus their powders, which have undergone far more processing and stripping of their nutrients.